emacsmirror/hyperdrive/README.md

 URL after `M-x hyperdrive-open-url`.
 Alternatively, `M-x hyperdrive-find-file` remembers hyperdrives you have already created or visited.
-It will prompt you to select a known hyperdrive by its public key or alias and then enter a path inside that hyperdrive.
+It will prompt you to select a known hyperdrive by its public key or seed and then enter a path inside that hyperdrive.

 TODO: Add paragraph on directory view and possible commands